For The Love of Running: Head Out to These Trails in the City For A Perfect Run | LBB

 For The Love of Running: Head Out to These Trails in the City For A Perfect Run

-The road less traveled anyone?
-This gorgeous trail’s got some routes easy to traverse and some not.
-This forest offers plenty of quiet to be enjoyed, birdsong to be listened to, and greenery to be taken in.
-Start in the region of Kingston County, an up-and-coming gated community and just go exploring.
-Start off a peaceful jog in the region of Kingston County and just go exploring.
-Push your limits with ASICS ROADHAWK FF2 because these shoes are perfect for those who like to go fast over short distances.
+Pretty sunsets, chirping birds and lush green surroundings - Deer Park is a heaven for all those who love running.
+Start off a peaceful jog while you push your limits with ASICS ROADHAWK FF2 because these shoes are perfect for those who like to go fast over short distances.
 Engineered with a seamless finish to reduce friction and irritation on your feet, these streamlined running shoes are designed for active runners.
 So set your daily goals and just go for it!

-Spread over 15 hectares, this man-made lake or tank has got a wide jogging and walking track, an open group exercise space, an open gym for adults and a play area for kids.
-Head over during the morning or early evening, just before it gets crowded and get in a few decent laps against a mesmerizing sunrise or sunset.
-Cool down at one of the many benches across the track and park, or use it to catch a great sunrise or sunset depending on when you’re there.
-Fitness freaks who love a good run amidst nature, tune yourself out and take your run to the next level with the ASICS GT-2000 7 while the sun slowly sets over the lake.
+If you love running amidst nature, this 10-kilometer stretch is filled with greenery, few water bodies, and even a bit of wildlife.
+Here, you’ll find plenty of people running, walking, cycling, and doing yoga.
+Tune yourself out and take your run to the next level with the ASICS GT-2000 7 for comfortable long-distance running.
 These technologically advanced shoes give you more stability along with Jacquard mesh technology to keep your feet cool and sweat free.
 And the best part?
 They adapt to your feet movement throughout the run, making your run all the more relaxing.
 All you got to do is hit the play button and let these shoes do all the talking (or running!).

 So, We Are Saying…